 January 1919 – January 15, 2004

-Chui Lap Kan was followed by daughters Chui Oi Ching Grace 徐靄貞, Chui Oi Yi Queena 徐靄儀, son-in-law Sylvain Deschênes 戴 少 勳, disciples Helga Klein, and Monty Luk 睦斂超, who continue his wishes to spread Tai Chi Chuan to more people, to let people get the benefit of Tai Chi Chuan.
+Chui Lap Kan was followed by daughters Chui Oi Ching Grace 徐靄貞, Chui Oi Yi Queena 徐靄儀, disciple and co-founder Sylvain Deschênes 戴 少 勳, disciple Helga Klein, and Monty Luk 睦斂超.

 Sifu Chui Oi Ching Grace